 Spanish Lavender Care

 Spanish lavender is easy to care for and does not require much attention once established.
 This variety is more tolerant of heat than other popular lavender varieties.
 It grows well in containers, enjoys plenty of sunshine, and does not have significant watering needs.
 Spanish lavender does not struggle with many pests or diseases, but it may encounter spittlebugs or fungal diseases.
 It is deer-resistant.
+Although individual plants will grow substantially in width as they mature, Spanish lavender does not spread though root extension, so you don't need to worry about invasiveness.

 Like other lavender varieties, Spanish lavender requires full sun to thrive and produce its fragrant blooms.